Best practices

 How the cloud and other key trends move IIoT forward

-Even today, the cloud continues to broaden opportunities for businesses that want greater connectivity across their Internet of Things devices.
+The cloud continues to broaden opportunities for businesses that want greater connectivity across their Industrial Internet of Things devices.
 And there’s so much more flexibility in deploying new solutions while bringing all their existing investments into the IIoT environment.

-For example, new cloud-connected infrastructure appliances are streamlining the transition to a hybrid-cloud architecture.
-This allows IT and physical security professionals to upgrade their security infrastructure and expand connectivity to various devices, data, and locations, all while keeping existing sensors.
+For example, new cloud-connected infrastructure appliances support the ability to have a hybrid-cloud architecture.
+This means IT and physical security professionals can upgrade their security infrastructure and expand connectivity to various devices, data, and locations, all while keeping existing sensors.

-So where existing equipment may have held organizations back from launching new IIoT strategies, these plug-and-play cloud appliances are bridging the gap and helping them modernize their installations.
+So, where existing equipment may have held organizations back from launching new IIoT strategies, these plug-and-play cloud appliances are bridging the gap for upgrades.
 Today, cloud solutions are making it simpler, more affordable, and even more secure to bring systems and data together, and make all of it accessible from any location.

 Is cloud the best way to reinforce IIoT cybersecurity?

 One of the biggest concerns for organizations is IIoT cybersecurity.
-Why is strong cybersecurity essential for IIoT?
-Because as the number of connected devices increases, so do the risks for cyberattacks and data breaches.
+Strong cybersecurity is essential with IIoT systems because as the number of connected devices increases, so do the risks for cyberattacks and data breaches.
 There’s no question that an organization’s main goal is to extract as much value from all the connected sensors.
 But the most successful outcomes also depend on how well they can build and maintain strong cybersecurity and data privacy.

-How unification and advances in analytics help businesses make sense of the data
+How unification and analytics help make sense of the data

 Connecting hundreds or even thousands of sensors in your environment can only benefit your team if they have the tools to make sense of the data coming in.
 This is why investing in an open architecture platform is critical.
 With an open and unified platform, you can bring data from various types of sensors and systems into one single solution.
 This creates a solid foundation on which you can keep expanding your IIoT initiatives.